On the origin of the bi-drifting subpulse phenomenon in pulsars: Discussion

 We have shown that during the discharge the plasma in a spark-forming region spins around its own axis (see Figure \ref{fig:spark_region}).
 If isolated and alone, a spark would not drift in any particular direction.
-However, the electric field between the sparks is influenced by the charge deficiency in the spark-forming regions -- and this {\it does} lead to drift around the global potential maximum at the polar cap (see Figure \ref{fig:drift_velocity}).
-The generally observed stability of sub-pulse structure suggests the discharging regions are also stable.
-What causes this enduring existence of low electric field regions between the sparks?
-One of the possible explanations is a separated flow of particles in both directions \citep[see e.g.][]{2003_Wright, 2012_Lyubarsky}.
-Potentially the reverse flows produced in the outer magnetosphere are be responsible for maintaining a low intra-spark electric field.
+However, the electric field between the sparks is influenced by the charge deficiency in the spark-forming regions -- and this does lead to drift around the global extremum of electric potential at the polar cap (see Figure \ref{fig:drift_velocity}).
+The generally observed stability of subpulse structure suggests that the discharging regions are also stable.
+What causes this enduring existence of regions between the sparks?
+One of the possible explanations is a separated flow of particles in both directions \citep[see, e.g.,][]{2003_Wright, 2012_Lyubarsky}.
+Potentially the reverse flows produced in the outer magnetosphere are be responsible for maintaining a low/high (depending on pulsar geometry) intra-spark electric field.
 This idea of feedback from the magnetosphere is also supported by the observations of "interpulsars", where the opposing polar caps are seen to interact \citep{1982_Fowler, 1994_Gil, 2007_Weltevrede, 2012_Weltevrede}.

 We aimed to reproduce the bi-drifting phenomenon in \J~ without a strong initial preference for a model.
 We thus considered both purely dipolar as well as non-dipolar configurations of the magnetic field at the surface.
-This thorough analysis over many field permutations, the first of its kind, showed that bi-drifting behaviour can only be explained using a non-dipolar configuration of the surface magnetic field (see Section \ref{sec:dipolar}).
+This thorough analysis over many field permutations, the first of its kind, showed that bi-drifting behavior can only be explained using a non-dipolar configuration of the surface magnetic field (see Section \ref{sec:dipolar}).
 We consider that to be the main result of this work.